 - Once you’ve completed your profile, you can deposit funds into your account.
 You’ll need to link your bank account to do so.

-Here are a couple of common queries about Bitcoin trading.
+Here are some common questions and answers about Bitcoin trading.

 Why trade Bitcoin?